FlexGuard: A Design Space for On-Body Feedback for Safety Scaffolding in Strength Training: RELATED WORK

 \subsection{Sensing and Feedback Systems for Physical Training}

-Designing wearables requires careful consideration of how the body perceives and responds to interaction, emphasizing not just function but felt experience \cite{somaDesign}; thus, there are two key components: sensing and feedback methods on the body.
+Designing wearables requires careful consideration of how the body perceives and responds to interaction, emphasizing not just function but felt experience \cite{somaDesign, SomaBits}; thus, there are two key components: sensing and feedback methods on the body.
+This aligns with the principles of soma-based design theory, which foregrounds the subjective, lived body as a central resource for interaction design \cite{SomaTheory}.
+Ley-Flores et al.\ used a ‘somatic dress-up’ approach to explore how negative body perceptions can hinder engagement in physical activity \cite{codesIMWUT}.
 Sensing technologies have enabled researchers and designers to monitor a wide range of body states during physical training.
 Researchers have explored the use of sensors to monitor muscle activity \cite{MuscleRehab, FSRandMMG, mmgTei}.
-Systems like \textit{RecoFit} \cite{RecoFit} and \textit{LiftSmart} \cite{LiftSmartUbiComp} use wearable sensors to monitor and assess users’ exercise performance.
+Systems like \textit{RecoFit} \cite{RecoFit} and \textit{LiftSmart} \cite{LiftSmartUbiComp} use wearable sensors to monitor and assess users’ exercise performance. \textit{ProxiFit} \cite{ProxiFitIMWUT} senses exercise repetitions by detecting magnetic variations during movement.
 Other systems rely on pressure or tactile sensors to provide posture-related sensing, such as \textit{GymSoles}, which uses insole-based pressure readings to visualize a user’s center of pressure during lifts \cite{vizCgDeadLifts}. \textit{FormFit} \cite{rao2024formfit} employs computer vision for automatic pose correction, while \textit{Zishi} \cite{Zishi} combines smart textiles and motion sensing to monitor posture during rehabilitation.
 More integrated systems like \textit{E-Orthosis} \cite{EOrthosis} embed sensing directly into orthotic devices using textile electrodes, enabling real-time feedback and data logging in rehabilitation and sports contexts.
 Researchers have also studied textile-based knee strain sensors for real-time monitoring during workouts \cite{stretchyKneeElsevier}, as well as developable shoulder sensors for precise movement tracking \cite{umichShoulder}.
 Commercial platforms such as \textit{Catapult} \cite{catapult} offer elite-level sports analytics, although they often remain inaccessible or inflexible for everyday users.